Building your team

-Take a look at our ideas for recruiting and retaining volunteers for inspiration.
+Take a look at our ideas for recruiting new volunteers for inspiration.

 Once you've recruited new volunteers to your team, it’s important you’re able to support them to get the most out of guiding and stay involved.

 Make your volunteers feel welcome and valued.
 Remember - you’re setting up the unit as a team.
-Your commissioner will be able to support you and provide guidance and tools to help volunteers settle in.
+Check out our guidance on welcoming new volunteers.
+And your commissioner will be able to provide further support, guidance and tools to help volunteers settle in.